 Belize is the latest Caribbean nation that officially opens to international tourism, welcoming back visitors as of today, October 1.
 Like most countries reopening to travelers in the wake of COVID-19, Belize outlines precautions when visiting.
-Within 72 hours before departing, tourists are strongly encouraged to take a COVID-19 test, or be tested on arrival inside the airport’s testing health clinic for US$50.00 per person.
+Within the days before departing, tourists are strongly encouraged to take a COVID-19 test, otherwise, they’ll need to be tested on arrival inside the airport’s testing health clinic for US$50.00 per person.
 Additionally, all visitors to Belize will be required to download and fill out relevant information on the Belize Travel Health App within 72 hours of travel.
 Find out exactly what makes Belize such a curious destination, and why it’s worth a visit.

 Awaken a Sense of Discovery